-4.4.2.5.1 Method for measuring dynamic stiffness and damping.
-Dynamic stiffness measurements, as defined in this specification, shall be acquired by following the guidelines given in ASTM D5992 for forced non-resonant measurements using the Fast Fourier Transform (FFT) method.
-This requires measurement of the sinusoidal displacement amplitude (X) at the input of the mount and transmitted dynamic force amplitude (F) at the blocked output of the mount, as well as the phase relationship (δ) between them.
-The elastic dynamic stiffness (K, see 6.4.2) and loss factor (η) is calculated from the measurements as follows:
+4.4.2.5.1.3 Measuring mount dynamic stiffness and damping.
+The dynamic stiffness (K{mount}) and loss factor (η) shall be measured in the normal and two orthogonal transverse directions of the mount at the test conditions listed in LF-1 through LF-5 of table XVI.
+Excitation displacement amplitude shall be approximately 0.020 inch peak-to-peak.
+Dynamic stiffness measurements shall be acquired at the excitation frequency by using a Fast Fourier Transform (FFT) or equivalent method.
+This requires measurement of the sinusoidal displacement at the input of the mount and transmitted dynamic force at the blocked output of the mount, as well as the phase relationship between them.
+Damping loss factor is the tangent of the phase between the displacement and force.
+The loss factor and dynamic stiffness is calculated from the measurements as follows:

-$K = (F/X)(\cos \delta)$ and $\eta = \tan (\delta)$
+$$K{\text{measured}} = (F/X)(\cos(\theta))$$ and $\eta = \tan(\theta)$